Nildalukande Tea Factory

 World’s First FSSC22000:2010 Certified CTC Black Tea Manufacturing Facility

-The Nildalukanda Tea Factory produces premium CTC Ceylon black tea and, in 2010, became the world’s first FSSC22000:2010 Certified CTC Black Tea Manufacturing Facility.
+The Nildalukande Tea Factory produces premium CTC Ceylon black tea and, in 2010, became the world’s first FSSC22000:2010 Certified CTC Black Tea Manufacturing Facility.
 The factory processes approximately 20,000 kilograms of tea leaves per day from 1,000 small growers, and employs more than 60 people from nearby villages.

-Located in the Kandy District, the Nildalukanda Tea Factory sits at about 470m above sea level and is surrounded by gorgeous mountains.
+Located in the Kandy District, the Nildalukande Tea Factory sits at about 470m above sea level and is surrounded by gorgeous mountains.
 The major city in this centrally located area is Gompola, the former capital of the island during the reign of King Buwanekabahu IV.